Getting started with Flutter DataGrid (SfDataGrid)

 Selection

-SfDataGrid allows you to select one or more rows.
-The selectionMode property can be set to specify whether a user can select single row, or multiple rows.
+The SfDataGrid allows you to select one or more rows.
+The selectionMode property can be set to specify whether the user can select a single row or multiple rows.

 @override